spacemeshos/local-testnet/README.md

 ## Running

 > Note that the localnet includes an instance of the POET service which is a CPU intensive process.
-For public testnets and the mainent, you will not need to run a local POET service instance only 1 full node instance.
+For public testnets and the mainnet, you will not need to run a local POET service instance only 1 full node instance.
 You need a relatively strong dev box such as a modern MBP to run the localnet.

 1. Activate virtual env if you are not already in a virtual env session:
 ```